-If you are new to fishing and attend a Let’s Fish event, pinkies will probably be the hookbait that you are first introduced to.
+If you are new to fishing and attend a Let’s Fish! event, pinkies will probably be the hookbait that you are first introduced to.

 Pinkies are bred on maggot farms and are naturally white in colour.
 However, they get their name from turning a pale pink colour soon after being taken off the feed.
 They are usually available in white, red and a bright orange colour and can be known as disco or fluoro pinkies.
-They are available all the year round in good tackle shops.
+They are available all year round in good tackle shops.

-The use of numerous types of maggot is mentioned by the likely author Dame Juliana Berners in the Treatise of fishing with an angle written around 1420.
-Along with squatts, pinkies are mentioned in R E Fletcher’s "Baits and Ground Baits for Match Fishing" published in the 1920s.
+The use of numerous types of maggot is mentioned in the 'Treatise of fishing with an angleby' written around 1420, most likely by Dame Juliana Berners.
+Along with squatts, pinkies are mentioned in RE Fletcher’s 'Baits and Ground Baits for Match Fishing' published in the 1920s.

-Last date edited: 26 November 2017
+Last date edited: 14 December 2020